Home » DIY » Build It » Reclaimed Wood Skyline Artwork | Louisville Kentucky

 My table saw is on the small size, but it never lets me down.

-This is where the standard size fence board was used.
+This is where standard-size fence boards were used.
 I ran the board through the table saw twice to get two lengths measuring 1.5”.
 When making a rustic frame, I like to keep all the weathered edges on the outer portion of the frame and all the fresh cuts toward the inside.
-To achieve this, I ripped 1.5 off the right side and 1.5 off the left side.
+To achieve this, I removed 1.5 inches from the right side and 1.5 inches from the left side.

 cut weathered fence board on miter saw to make rustic frame

-The boards were cut on a 45° angle with the long sides all being 21”.
-I tried to cut around the screw holes, making the frame more pleasing to the eye.
+The boards were cut at a 45° angle, with the long sides all being 21”.
+I tried to cut around the screw holes to make the frame more aesthetically pleasing.

 See More Easy Rustic Frame Ideas Here

-I removed one board (building) at a time and applied wood glue with a small paint brush-then replaced each building.
-One of the boards for the frame was used to line up all of the buildings.
+I removed one board (building) at a time and applied wood glue with a small paint brush, then replaced each building.
+One of the boards for the frame was used to align all the buildings.

 how to apply vinyl with painters tape